tkhquang/daily-tarot/README.md

 asdf install
 ```

-After installing `erlang` and `elixir` with `asdf`, we need to define the versions globally so that vscode would properly
+After installing `erlang` and `elixir` with `asdf`, we need to define the versions globally so that vscode would work properly

 ```sh
 asdf global elixir 1.16.2-otp-26